 - Equity compensation.
 Candidates may be willing to take a lower salary if they have a stake in the company.
 If it makes sense for your business, attract top candidates by offering stock options or grants.

 - Competitive benefits package.
 While many companies offer paid time off, a 401(k), and health insurance, consider adding compelling benefits that are less common.
-For example, you could offer a competitive paid parental leave policy, unlimited paid time off, childcare stipends, and fertility benefits.
+For example, you could offer a competitive paid parental leave policy, unlimited paid time off, training and development programs, childcare stipends, and fertility benefits.

 Recruit Top Talent Quickly